 Step 1: Activate the Yeast

 In a small bowl, combine warm milk (about 110°F or 43°C) with sugar and active dry yeast.
 Let it sit for 5-10 minutes until foamy.
 This indicates the yeast is active and ready to use.
-This step is crucial for ensuring your Christmas Bread rises beautifully.
+This step is crucial for ensuring your Winter holiday Bread rises beautifully.

 Step 2: Mix the Dough